 Are you frustrated with at-home pain management therapies and techniques that aren’t working?
 Perhaps you’ve gotten some pain relief from them, but not enough.

-Yes, stretching, heat and cold therapies, breathing exercises, OTC painkillers, and other conservative (non-interventional) treatments can provide pain relief.
+Yes, stretching, heat and cold therapies, breathing exercises, OTC painkillers, and other conservative, DIY treatments can relieve acute and chronic pain.

-But when pain interferes with your life, it may be time to try something new.
+But when you’ve tried these things and pain continues to interfere with your life, it may be time to try something new.

 What is interventional pain management?

-Interventional pain management specialists diagnose and treat pain-related disorders using a multi-disciplinary approach.
+Interventional pain management is about diagnosing and treating pain-related disorders using a multi-disciplinary approach.

 This approach involves more than one healthcare professional coordinating their efforts in relieving, reducing, and managing patients’ pain symptoms.